 What is fertility preservation?

-Fertility preservation is an option available for people wanting to save their eggs, sperm, embryos or reproductive tissue such as ovarian or testicular tissue for future use.
+Fertility preservation allows you to safely store eggs, sperm, embryos or reproductive tissue, such as ovarian or testicular tissue, for possible use in the future.

-It can be used ahead of a medical treatment that may cause infertility – such as chemotherapy or radiation therapy – or if you’re looking to delay having biological children until later in life.
+It may be recommended before medical treatments that could affect fertility, including chemotherapy or radiotherapy, or for people who wish to delay having biological children until later in life.

 Why is fertility preservation used?